The genus of a random bipartite graph: Introduction

 \section{Introduction}

 For a simple graph $G$, let $g(G)$ be the {\em genus} of $G$, that is, the minimum $h$ such that $G$ embeds into the orientable surface $\mathbb{S}_h$ of genus $h$, and let $\widetilde{g}(G)$ be the {\em non-orientable genus} of $G$ which is the minimum $c$ such that $G$ embeds into the non-orientable surface $\mathbb{N}_c$ with crosscap number $c$.
 The surface here is a compact two-dimensional manifold without boundary.
-We say $G$ is {\em 2-cell embedded} in a surface $S$ if each face of $G$ is homeomorphic to an open disk, and a {\em$k$-gon embedding} of $G$ is when every face is bounded by a cycle of length $k$.
+We say $G$ is {\em 2-cell embedded} in a surface $S$ if each face of $G$ is homeomorphic to an open disk, and a {\em$k$-gon embedding} of $G$ is a 2-cell embedding in which every face is bounded by a cycle of length $k$.

 Given a graph $G$, determining the genus of $G$ is one of the fundamental problems in topological graph theory.
 Youngs \cite{Y} showed that the problem of determining the genus of a connected graph $G$ is the same as determining a $2$-cell embedding of $G$ with minimum genus.
 The same holds for the non-orientable genus \cite{non}.
 It was proved by Thomassen \cite{NPC} that the genus problem is NP-complete.
 For further background on topological graph theory, we refer to \cite{top}.